BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

 author: philippe
 category: blog
 published: false
+date:      2014-05-01 09:00
 tags:
   - rails
 ---

-Your rails app's business logic is hidden in ugly controllers with 10+ lines long method and fat models powered by Longuini callbacks?
-Your tests are getting out of control and you spend most of your days looking at green dots?
-You want to impress your coworkers with Unicorn level code?
+Is your Rails app's business logic hidden in ugly controllers with 10+ lines long method and fat models powered by Linguini callbacks?
+Are your tests getting out of control and you spend most of your days looking at green dots?
+Do you want to impress your coworkers with Unicorn level code?

 You need Gourmet Service Objects™!

-I have been using services objects for the past three years and they reconciled me with Rails (as much as Automated tests reconciled me with software programming!).
+I have been using services objects for the past three years and they reconciled my take on Rails (as much as automated testing reconciled my feelings for software programming!).

-## A service object **does** one thing
+## A service object _does one thing_

 A service object (aka method object) performs one action.
 It holds the business logic to perform that action.
 Here is an example:

 {% highlight ruby %}
 # app/services/accept_invite.rb
 class AcceptInvite

   def self.call(invite, user)
     invite.accept!(user)
     UserMailer.invite_accepted(invite).deliver
   end

 end
 {% endhighlight %}

-The conventions I follow are:
+Three conventions I follow are:

-* services go under the `app/services` directory.
-I encourage you to use subdirectories for business logic heavy domains: `app/services/invite/accept.rb` and `app/services/invite/create.rb` will define `Invite::Accept` and `Invite::Create`.
+* Services go under the `app/services` directory.
+I encourage you to use subdirectories for business logic-heavy domains.
+For instance:
+  * The file `app/services/invite/accept.rb` will define `Invite::Accept`
+  * while `app/services/invite/create.rb` will define `Invite::Create`
-* services start with a verb (and do not end with Service): `ApproveTransaction`, `SendTestNewsletter`, `ImportUsersFromCsv`
+* Services start with a verb (and do not end with Service): `ApproveTransaction`, `SendTestNewsletter`, `ImportUsersFromCsv`
-* services respond to the `call` method.
-I found using another verb makes it a bit redondant: `ApproveTransaction.approve()` does not read well.
+* Services respond to the `call` method.
+I found using another verb makes it a bit redundant: `ApproveTransaction.approve()` does not read well.
 Also, the `call` method is the de facto method for lambda, procs, and method objects.

 ## Benefits